Supporting People who have Dementia and Sight Loss

 Course information: Supporting People who have Dementia & Sight Loss

-A one-day workshop for Rehabilitation Officers and support staff supporting people who have Dementia and may be experiencing Sight difficulties this course is designed to give an overview of Dementia and common sight conditions experienced by older people.
+This is a one-day workshop for Rehabilitation Officers and support staff.
+Designed to support people who have Dementia and may be experiencing Sight difficulties.
+Significantly this course is designed to give an overview of Dementia and common sight conditions experienced by older people.

-The training course will then look at behaviours associated with sight loss where people are non-verbal or have difficulty explaining what is happening to them as their sight deteriorates.
+Accordingly this training course will then look at behaviours associated with sight loss.
+Additionally, where people are non-verbal or have difficulty explaining what is happening to them as their sight deteriorates.

 This includes types of Dementia

-The course will then touch on potential sight testing methods and look at adaptations to daily practice and the care environment to improve support.
+Also this course will then look at potential sight testing methods, and adaptations to daily practice including improving the care environment to provide better support.

-This one-day course is delivered through a series of PowerPoint presentations and some group work.
-It is available in-house for 20 people or as an external workshop or on Zoom.
+Conversely, this one-day course is delivered through a series of PowerPoint presentations and some group work.
+Presently it is available in-house for 20 people or as an external workshop or on Zoom.

 On line or face to face courses are advertised on the News and Events section.